-This medicine contains the active ingredient rabeprazole sodium.
-Rabeprazole belongs to a group of medicines called proton pump inhibitors (PPIs).
-It works by decreasing the amount of acid the stomach makes, to give relief from the symptoms and allow healing to take place.
+RABEPRAZOLE SUN.
+It contains the active ingredient rabeprazole sodium.

+RABEPRAZOLE SUN belongs to a group of medicines called proton pump inhibitors (PPIS).
+RABEPRAZOLE SUN works by decreasing the amount of acid the stomach makes, to give relief from the symptoms and allow healing to take place.
 Your food will still be digested in the normal way.

-Gastro-oesophageal reflux disease (GORD)
+Gastro-oesophageal reflux disease:

+RABEPRAZOLE SUN is used to treat gastro-oesophageal reflux disease (GORD), commonly known as 'reflux'.
 This can be caused by food and acid from the stomach flowing the wrong way (reflux) back up the food pipe, also known as the oesophagus.